 - Information Architecture and Navigation: the information was categorized, when clicking on one category we will have more information related to that specific service and a small description of the service.
 This will help the user to understand and make a better choice.

-- Purchase flow and domain register: a wizard was implemented, showcasing step by step the differents information needed to do the purchased.
+- Purchase flow and domain register: a wizard was implemented, showcasing step by step the different information needed to do the purchased.
 Depending on the different scenario chosen by the customer the wizard can show specific information.